mvngu/haskyll/doc/recurse_loopless.md

 math: true
 ---

+> To iterate is human, to curse a bug divine.

 In this section, you will meet some functions that allow you to perform various kinds of loop.
 The function you use for looping depends on what you want to accomplish.
 Do you want to loop over a list and print each element to standard